openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 - Presentation using the cryptografic proof of possession of the Credentials.

-With the aim to ensure a secure interoperability model for all ecosystem participants, Issuers, Holders, and Verifiers MUST support P-256 (secp256r1) as a key type with the ES256 JWT algorithm [@!RFC7518] for the creation and the verification of the signatures, This requirement is also in accordance with the following specifications, which complement the High Assurance Interoperability Profile:
+With the aim to ensure a secure interoperability model for all ecosystem participants, Issuers, Holders, and Verifiers MUST support P-256 (secp256r1) as a key type with the ES256 JWT algorithm [@!RFC7518] for the creation and the verification of the signatures.
+This requirement is also in accordance with the following specifications, which complement the High Assurance Interoperability Profile:

 - SD-JWT-VC [@!I-D.ietf-oauth-sd-jwt-vc]